lbeckman314/mdbook-latex/README.md

 - [mdbook-epub](https://github.com/Michael-F-Bryan/mdbook-epub): A backend for mdbook that creates EPUB files.
 - [mdbook-linkcheck](https://github.com/Michael-F-Bryan/mdbook-linkcheck): A backend for `mdbook` that will verify URL links.
-- [LaTeX-rs](https://github.com/Michael-F-Bryan/latex-rs): A cool library for programatic LaTeX generation.
-I hope to incorporate
+- [LaTeX-rs](https://github.com/Michael-F-Bryan/latex-rs): A cool library for programatic LaTeX generation that I hope to eventually incoportate.
 - [crowbook](https://github.com/lise-henry/crowbook/): A rich program that can generate HTML, PDF, **and** EPUB files from markdown code.
 Has a neat [online demo page](http://vps.crowdagger.fr/crowbook/) to try it out interactively.
 Similar in some respects to `mdbook`, but with an added focus on "novels and fiction".
 Though general enough to handle a lot of different projects.